WBBSE Solutions For Class 10 Geography And Environment Chapter 6 Satellite Imaginary And Topographical Map

 Answer: True

 Question 2.
-Red coloured lines are used to show roads in satellite images.
+Red colored lines are used to show roads in satellite images.

 Answer: False